xmos/fwk_rtos/doc/rtos_drivers/i2s/i2s.rst

 RPC Initialization API
 **********************

-The following functions may be used to share a |I2S| driver instance with other XCore tiles.
+The following functions may be used to share a |I2S| driver instance with other xcore tiles.
 Tiles that the driver instance is shared with may call any of the core functions listed above.

 .. doxygengroup:: rtos_i2s_driver_rpc